oscarbenjamin/blog/_sources/czi/post2.rst.txt

 Probably if SymPy was using python-flint's existing features and also its sparse polynomials then the potential for simple game-changing speedups of relevance to SymPy users from using FLINT's other algebra features would be a lot smaller.
-That is not to say that it would not be worth adding those other features but just that after the sparse polynomials the next biggest benefits for SymPy users would come from using other features like ``Arb`` rather than more of FLINT's algebra features.
+It would definitely be worth adding those other features but after the sparse polynomials the next biggest benefits for SymPy users would come from using other features like ``Arb`` rather than more of FLINT's algebra features.

 What needs to be done
 ---------------------